CipherNebula42/mass-zip-extractor/README.md

 Follow these steps to set up and run the Mass Zip Extractor on your local machine:

 ### Prerequisites
+go to tags to v1 then get 1.0.zip thr rel not working
 - Python 3.x installed on your machine.
 If you don't have it, you can download it [here](https://www.python.org/downloads/).

 ### Installation